n1oftheabove/song-recommender/README.md

-# song-recommender
+# Song Recommender

-A song recommender trained on spotify song data using their audio features
+A song recommender trained on spotify song data using their audio features.
+Audio features were collected using Spotify's Python API wrapper [Spotipy](https://spotipy.readthedocs.io/en/2.18.0/).
+For this purpose I wrote a database generator class which collects ca. 100k unique track id's from the Spotify music data base.

+to be continued....

+## Song recommender

+lorem ipsum

-## Database Generator
+## Utility: Database Generator

 Module containing `class SongCollector`, which allows to create a database of Spotify track ids (to be able to use these track ids to create audio features